kataras/iris/README.md

 Iris has its own middleware form of `func(ctx *iris.Context)` but it's also compatible with all `net/http` middleware forms using [iris.ToHandler](https://github.com/iris-contrib/middleware/blob/master/cors/cors.go#L33), i.e Negroni's middleware form of `func(w http.ResponseWriter, r *http.Request, next http.HandlerFunc)`.

-Here is a small list of Iris compatible middleware, I'm sure you can find more!
-Feel free to put up a [PR](https://github.com/iris-contrib/middleware) your middleware if you have built one :
+Here is a small list of Iris compatible middleware, I'm sure you can find more:

 | Middleware | Author | Description |
 | -----------|--------|-------------|